AndresACV/AIEDU/README.md

 ### 🎧 Speech-to-Text
 - Offline speech recognition using Vosk models (based on Kaldi)
-- Support for both English and Spanish
+- Support for both English and Spanish with dedicated language selector
 - Audio volume visualization with Web Audio API
-- Client-side audio format conversion
+- Robust client-side audio format conversion (WebM to WAV)
+- Error handling and comprehensive user feedback
 - Automatic model download and installation

 ## 🔍 Current Status

+The system now features a fully functional voice interaction pipeline with the following recent improvements:

+- ✅ Robust client-side audio recording and WAV conversion
+- ✅ Language selection dropdown for speech recognition (English/Spanish)
+- ✅ Improved error handling and user feedback for voice recording
+- ✅ Enhanced .gitignore to exclude sensitive data and temporary files
+- ✅ Clean repository structure with documentation isolated from version control

-Both the text-to-speech and speech-to-text components have been implemented with a web-based interface.
-The system provides high-quality voice synthesis and robust offline speech recognition.
+Both the text-to-speech and speech-to-text components are now stable and production-ready with a user-friendly web interface.

 ## 🛣️ Roadmap